-Professor Emma Johnston focuses on doing field work around Sydney Harbour, where she researches human impact on marine life, with particular focus on the role of various pollutants we dump into the sea.
+Professor Emma Johnston focuses on doing field work around Sydney Harbour, where she researches human impact on marine life, with a particular focus on the role of various pollutants we dump into the sea.
 Apart from being on TV as the co-presenter of “Coast Australia” and being the Vice President of Science & Technology Australia, she heads the Applied Marine and Estuarine Ecology Lab at the University of New South Wales.

-The lab’s research team performs various field experiments in order to find out more about human disturbance of marine ecology, our impact in the once-pristine Antarctica, and the health of marine estuaries.
+The lab’s research team performs various field experiments in order to find out more about the human disturbance of marine ecology, our impact in the once-pristine Antarctica, and the health of marine estuaries.

 Follow her on Twitter: @DrEmmaLJohnston